BOAMAH-99/Customer_default_risk_analysis_and_segmentation/README.md

 - Regularly Review and Refine Segmentation Based on Dynamic Behavior Monitor changes in utilization, payment behavior, and risk scores over time to detect customers moving into higher-risk categories early.
 This enables pre-emptive communication before default risk crystallizes.

+By using clearer customer risk categories and real-time monitoring, the business can step in early before customers fall behind on payments.
+This should help reduce avoidable defaults and protect revenue that is currently lost to high-risk lending.

+At the same time, the company will be able to focus on customers who still bring value but may need a small push, such as reminders or flexible repayment options.
+Instead of losing valuable customers, the organization can now protect profitable relationships, support them with smarter repayment options, and turn potential losses into long-term revenue.
+High-value clients get the right attention, risky clients are flagged early.

+Overall, the dashboard gives teams the power to make fast, confident decisions backed by data.
+This boosts financial performance, strengthens trust with partners, and opens the door for sustainable, intelligent growth.

+#### The customer default segmentation analysis clearly shows that grouping customers based on their financial behavior and risk factors brings measurable business benefits.
+By identifying which segments are most likely to default and which offer high lifetime value, allows a more targeted intervention that reduces losses and improve retention.